 The Company has one class of shares referred to as equity shares having a par value of Rs.10 each.
 Each shareholder is entitled to one vote per share held.
 In the event of liquidation, the equity shareholders are eligible to receive the residual assets of the Company after distribution of all preferential amounts, in proportion to their shareholding.
+As at Balance sheet date, there are no preferential amounts.

-(c) Shares held by holding Company:
+(c) Share held by holding Company:

-Entire paid up equity shares 30,902,690 (March 31, 2018: 15,125,000) are held by Sadbhav Infrastructure Project Limited - Holding Compay & its nominees.
+Entire paid up equity shares 30,902,690 (March 31, 2019: 30,902,690) are held by Sadbhav Infrastructure Project Limited - Holding Compay & its nominees..